PjIuna/The-Ore-Is-A-Lie-/README.md

 Feel free to contribute if you want to:

-•Add new fake ore types
+• Add new fake ore types

 • Create more randomized outcomes